DockyardMC/Tide/README.md

 Tide is a Kotlin codec library that allows for serializing to network protocol and JSON while allowing other formats to be integrated via use custom Transcoders.

-It is purpose built for the [DockyardMC](https://github.com/DockyardMC/Dockyard) project which is reimplementation of the Minecraft server protocol so some primitive types like `Strings`, `Lists` and `Maps` are **not** using the standard format, but they are following the Minecraft protocol's implementation of them
+It is purpose built for the [DockyardMC](https://github.com/DockyardMC/Dockyard) project which is reimplementation of the Minecraft server protocol so **some primitive types like `Strings`, `Lists` and `Maps` are **not** using the standard format, but they are following the Minecraft protocol's implementation**

 ## Installation